jnunezt/apigee-opdk-ansible/README-port-requirements.md

     # Download the required roles to infrastructure the Ansible controller
     ansible-galaxy install -r requirements.yml -f

-## Setup an Ansible Control Server on localhost
+## Ports validation

-`check.yml` will configure the localhost as an Ansible control server.
-This tasks assume that the user has sudo privilege with no password prompt.
 Please invoke `check.yml` in the following way:

-    # Setup the Ansible controller
+    # Check the Ansible controller
     ansible-playbook check.yml

 If this task fails due to sudo privilege, please re-invoke the script and pass the sudo flag in the following way: